 The lines between work and leisure are blurry in the life of an expat, for whom networking is an essential skill.
 There are several English language, business-focused associations in Brussels catering to entrepreneurs, freelancers, and careerists.
 Need inspiration to turn that business idea into reality?
 Find people to share your thoughts with!

 The Beta Group is one of the largest tech start-up ecosystems in Belgium.
-Get feedback on your idea from peers, or even find business partners and investors.
+Get feedback on your idea from peers as well as find business partners and investors.
 Full Circle, meanwhile, describes itself as ‘a unique club for creative and forward-thinking professionals’.

 A long-established networking club is Rotary Club Brussels Cantersteen.
-It’s the only Dutch/English speaking Rotary Club serving Brussels’ international community and perfect for business people looking to expand their circle.
+It’s the only Dutch/English speaking Rotary Club serving Brussels’ international community and it’s also perfect for business people looking to expand their circle.

 Get your fix of home comforts